openstack-archive/deb-python-coffin/README.rst

 Django filters that are ported in Coffin: date, time, timesince, timeuntil

+The template-related functionality of the following contrib modules has been ported in Coffin: ``coffin.contrib.markup``.

 == Rendering ==

 Simply use the ``render_to_response`` replacement provided by coffin: